maxinebaghdadi/Wine-Predictions/index.md

 A MultinomialNB Regression is a classification method that derives the probability of a given feature vector with an associated label.
 This model assumes conditional independence for every feature.
 Here our input was the cleaned descriptions and the output was the variety.

+### Model 2: Run Multinomial Logistic Regression
+(variety, price → country)

+A Logistic Regression model is a linear classification method that learns the probability of a sample belonging to a class to find the optimal decision boundary that seperates the classes.
+Here we take multiple inputs as variety and price as input and predict the country that is associated with those inputs.

+# Results

+Once we completed the script for ***Model 1***, we conducted a few tests and this was the output:

 ```markdown
 wine_description_I = pd.DataFrame()
 wine_description_I['processed_description'] = ['light earthy red wine go well pasta']